mwouts/jupytext/README.md

 The R markdown content manager includes a pre-save hook that will keep up-to date versions of your notebook under the file extensions specified in the `nbrmd_formats` metadata.
-Edit the notebook metadata in Jupyter and append a list for the desired formats, like this:
+Edit the notebook metadata in Jupyter and select the desired formats, like this:
 ```
 {
   "kernelspec": {